Job level review procedure

 Notification of Decisions

-28. HR will notify the results of the Review Panel's decision by letter.
+25. HR will notify the results by letter.
 Letters for line management initiated applications that are successful will be addressed to the member of staff and sent via the Line Manager.
 Letters for line management initiated applications that are unsuccessful will be addressed to the Line Manager so that he or she can explain to the member of staff why the application has not been successful.
-Personal applicants will receive their letter direct with a copy to the Line Manager.
-All letters will be copied to Departmental Administrators.
+Personal applicants will receive their letter directly, with a copy sent to the Line Manager.
+Letters are copied to the Departmental Administrators whose names are included on the first page of the application form.
+Please ensure that the correct names of those to be contacted regarding outcomes and other related matters, are included on the form.

-29. The letter will provide reasons why the applicati on has been successful or unsuccessful.
+26. The letter will provide reasons why the application has been successful or unsuccessful.

 The Effective Date of Promotion/New Salary

-30. Successful ap plicati ons will be implemented following the review month s of October, A pril and August as follows: on 1 December, 1 May and 1 September unless a change is requested.
+27. Successful applications will be implemented following the review months of November, April and August as follows: on 1 January, 1 June and 1 October unless a change is requested, and the reason for the change provided (see bottom of the first page of the form).

-Please note that the increment date for staff who have not reached the top of standard pay remains at 1 October and this should be taken into account if a change to the normal implementation date is being requested or if more than the usual one increment is being requested.
+Note: the increment date for staff who have not reached the top of their grade, is 1 October; this should be taken into account if a change to the normal implementation date is being requested or if more than the usual one increment is being requested.

-32. Normally, when an application for a job level re-grading has been unsuccessful, applicants should wait a full year before re-applying for a further review.
+29. When an application for a job level re-grading has been unsuccessful, applicants should wait a full year before re-applying.
 During this period, the role may possibly grow, but it is unlikely to do so in a matter of months.

 Review of Procedure and Monitoring

-35. The procedure was reviewed after being used for the first time in November 2004.
-Subsequently, it has been, and will continue to be reviewed before the first Review Panel meetings of each academic year to assess its effectiveness as a fair, transparent and resource efficient process and whether it is fit for purpose.
+32. The procedure was reviewed after being used for the first time in November 2004.
+It will continue to be reviewed before the first Review Panel meetings of each academic year to assess its effectiveness as a fair, transparent and resource efficient process and whether it is fit for purpose.

-If further guidance is needed when completing any of the documentation mentioned above, please contact the Review and Promotions' Team in Human Resources:
+If further guidance is needed when completing any of the documentation mentioned above, please contact the Promotions and Progression Team in Human Resources: